Grandparents' Day: Holy See

+The Dicastery for Laity, Family and Life promotes two ways for Catholics to celebrate.
+The first is by celebrating Mass for the grandparents and the elderly.
+The second is to visit those who are alone.
+A plenary indulgence is granted for those who participate in either of these activities.

 Hong Kong

 Junior Chamber International Victoria introduced the first Grandparents' Day in Hong Kong in 1990.
 It is celebrated on the second Sunday in October.

 Italy

 In Italy, Grandparents' Day (officially Festa Nazionale dei Nonni, "National Grandparents' Feast") was established in 2005 and is celebrated on October 2, Guardian Angels' Day in the Roman Catholic Church.

 Japan

-In Japan, Respect for the Aged Day was established as National Holiday in 1966 and is celebrated on the third Monday of September.
+In Japan, Respect for the Aged Day (敬老の日, Keiro-no-hi) was established as National Holiday in 1966, is one of the national holidays of Japan and is celebrated on the third Monday of September.

+Malta

+The Republic of Malta celebrates 'Grandparents Day' annually on the second Sunday of October since 2013.
+It was created by Philip Michael Chircop, founder of the Grandparents Malta Foundation (VO/0869), and made official through a decree by the Maltese Parliament in 2014.
+Chircop has been an advocate for grandparents' visitation rights, and received a Medal for Service to the Republic in 2021 for his efforts.

+Malta also participates in the World Day for Grandparents and the Elderly declared in 2021 by Vatican.

 Mexico

 In Mexico, Grandparents' Day (Día de los Abuelos) is celebrated on August 28.

 Netherlands

-In the Netherlands, "Opa en Oma Dag" was created in 2004 and falls on June 4.
+In the Netherlands, Opa en Oma Dag was created in 2004 and falls on June 4.
 It is not widely celebrated and to many people in the Netherlands it is completely unknown.
-The day was envisioned as a day for grandparents/great-grandparents to spend time in enjoyable activities with their (great-)grandchildren, in order to strengthen the bond between the generations and to increase respect and appreciation for senior citizens in general.
+The day was envisioned as a day for grandparents and great-grandparents to spend time in enjoyable activities with their (great-)grandchildren, in order to strengthen the bond between the generations and to increase respect and appreciation for senior citizens in general.
 One idea that has been promoted is the "adoption" of a grandmother or grandfather - for the day, or for life.